agavrilov76/ExpectIt/README.md

 ## Thread safety notes

-The send methods are generally thread safe as long as the underlying output streams are thread safe to.
+The send methods are generally thread safe as long as the underlying output streams are.
 In other words it is safe to send data from one thread and expect the results in another.

 The expect methods are not thread safe since they mutate the state of the expect buffers.
+The expect operaiton must not be performed concurrently.

 ## Interacting with OS process